seanwarman/jsonQL/README.md

   // Connect to mysql...
   const con = await mysql.createConnection(connection);

-  // Make a new instance of jsonQL using your chosen schema. const jsonQL = new JsonQL(schema);
+  // Make a new JsonQL instance using your chosen schema. const jsonQL = new JsonQL(schema);

   // We're doing a get here so use selectQL and pass it your jsonQL object...